valentinpetrov420/questlog/README.md

 - Flat node collection with parentId relationships, hydrated client-side.
 - Network error handling for list creation, edits and deletion.
 - Shareable public node URLs, visibility toggle per node.
+- Multiple node types beyond todo (heading, separator, others in the future).
+- Breadcrumb navigation for nested nodes.
+- Any task node promotable to a page with its own /:nodeId.
 - Ownership gating — actions hidden from non-owners.
 - Dark/light theme with persistence.
 - Responsive layout for desktop and mobile devices.